doctariDev/techblog/_posts/2022-05-19-kotlin-context-receivers.markdown

 ```

 The problem in above example is that dependency injection does not play well with top level functions.
 The `urls` and
-`i18n` dependencies cannot be injected automatically for us, instead we need to provide them explicitly as arguments.
+`i18n` dependencies cannot be injected automatically into the `homebreadcrumb` function for us.
+Instead, we need to
+provide them explicitly as arguments.
 This can quickly get out of hands, if the number of dependencies is large.

 Prior to Kotlin 1.6.20 there was a way to solve this with a pattern that we call the *contextual interface pattern*.
 Lets see how it looks like: